Skip to main content

 Scriptural Usage

 The idea of surrender is not used nor taught in scripture, though some appeal to the experiences of figures like Moses, Elijah, or Paul as examples of spiritual exhaustion or surrender.
-However, in the biblical narrative, such turning points are usually less about despair and more about a radical reorientation toward trust and obedience—even in weakness—rather than the cessation of personal agency.
+However, in the biblical narrative, such turning points are usually less about despair and more about a radical reorientation toward the strengthening of faith that produces a fully convinced or approved mind of the spiritual things of God—rather than the cessation of personal agency.

 Paul’s declaration, “when I am weak, then I am strong” (2 Corinthians 12:10), exemplifies a theology of strength-in-dependence, where human insufficiency is met with divine empowerment, but Paul always continues to act, preach, and serve, trusting God’s power to sustain him.
 The New Testament motif, then, is not resignation but reliance-infused agency.